-I also co-founded the Cambridge Youth Involvement Subcommittee, now the Cambridge Youth Council, because I wanted youth to have a voice in Cambridge.
-The Youth Council has been active for 15 years and continues to be a platform for youth to advocate on issues that concern them.
+In high school, I developed a passion for civic and community engagement.
+I served as Student Body President at Cambridge Rindge and Latin High School.
+I wanted youth to have a voice in Cambridge, so I co-founded the Cambridge Youth Involvement Subcommittee, now the Cambridge Youth Council.
+The Youth Council has been active for 17 years and continues to be a platform for youth to advocate on issues that concern them.